Hamid701/Hamid701.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Data Science Portfolio"
+title: "Welcome to My Portfolio"
 author_profile: true
 redirect_from:
   - /about/